Law (LA)

 LA 994b Employment Law - 3 Hours

 This course explores fundamental employment rights, public policies, and laws that regulate the workplace.
 The aim is to provide students with basic employment law concepts and vocabulary that will permit them to be sufficiently knowledgeable to identify employment law issues and engage in initial risk analysis.
 Topics will include employee and employer status, employment-at-will, employment contracts, disparate treatment, disparate impact, sex-based harassment/stereotype sex discrimination, age discrimination, religious discrimination, disability and leave laws, retaliation/whistleblowers, public policy/employment torts, privacy, employment duties, wage and hour, procedural matters, and remedies.
 The focus of the course will be on federal law such as Title VII, the Americans with Disabilities Act, and the Age Discrimination and Employment Act (some California laws will be highlighted as well).
-The final project will require students to analyze a substantive legal issue and provide a damages assessment.
 Please note: This course does not cover traditional labor law (e.g., collective bargaining or labor-management relations) or employee benefits.
-Delivery Mode: Traditional Juris Doctor.

 LA 995al Accounting for Lawyers - 1 Hour